flackend/trello-estimate-tool/README.md

 Converts Trello milestone tasks to new cards using a template card.

+**Disclaimer:** This tool is not robust.
+It won't hold your hand if you don't supply Trello API keys and won't pick up tasks if you don't follow the format specified below.
+The tool was definitely built on the YAGNI principle.

 ## Board setup

 You need two things.
 A template card and one or more milestone cards.